metamn/react-final-form/README.md

 1. Describes the form via JSON

-- All input fields has to be supported
+1.1 All input fields has to be supported
-- Grouping and sub-grouping has to be supported
+1.2 Grouping and sub-grouping has to be supported
-- Internationalization has to be supported
+1.3 Internationalization has to be supported

 2. Auto generates the form fields using a theme (Material UI, Bootstrap, self made, etc.)

-- Every aspect of the theme must be customizable: Input group headers, Group headers, fields, ...
+2.1.
+Every aspect of the theme must be customizable: Input group headers, Group headers, fields, ...

 3. Does validation and error messaging

-- Done automatically from the schema
+3.1 Done automatically from the schema

 4. Business logic is extendable

-- The whole business logic must be customizable, like:
-  - Adding query param support
+4.1 Query param support
-  - Connected fields: a field value determines the state of the other field values
+4.2 Connected fields: a field value determines the state of the other field values

 ## 1. Describes the form via JSON